-These are games in which the aim centres around capturing cards or avoiding capturing cards.
-It may be the sheer quantitiy of cards captured that is important, or it may be that some cards are more valuable than others.
+- These are games in which the aim centres around capturing cards or avoiding capturing cards.
+It may be the sheer quantity of cards captured that is important, or it may be that some cards are more valuable than others.

 This classification is intended to help people who have some cards of a particular design and want to find out what games they are used for.

 French Suited Cards Four suits: hearts, diamonds, clubs and spades.
 Each suit usually has three picture cards (king, queen, jack) plus numeral cards from 1 (ace) to 10 (some packs have fewer or more numerals per suit).
 One, two or more jokers may be included.
 Some games use multiple packs.

 German Suited Cards Four suits: acorns, leaves, hearts and (spherical) bells.
 Each suit has three picture cards, generally all male, an ace or deuce, and some numeral cards, which often run from 10 down to 7 or 6.
 Some games use a double pack.

 Latin Suited Cards Four suits: swords, batons, cups and coins.
 Each suit has three picture cards, generally a king, a knight on horseback and a jack or maid.
 Numeral cards run from 1 (ace) to 7 or 9 or occasionally 10.

 Swiss Suited Cards Four suits: acorns, flowers (roses), shields, and (spherical) bells.
 Each suit has three picture cards (king, over and under), a banner, an ace or deuce, and some numeral cards - usually 9, 8, 7, 6, sometimes 9's only, and sometimes from 9 down to 3.
 Some games use a double pack.